Guidance for medical students on protected cautions, convictions and fixed penalty notices

 Cautions are not issued in Scotland.
 However, under Scottish law, cautions are protected, meaning you do not need to declare one issued in another country to a Scottish medical school when you apply to study or if you receive one while you are studying.

 However, at the point of seeking registration, you will have to disclose receipt of a caution to the GMC (unless it is protected).
 This is because the GMC applies English & Welsh law to applications for registration; under which cautions are disclosable in certain circumstances.

 If you receive a caution, the GMC may wish to see evidence of remediation when you apply for registration.
 If you wish to receive support from your school in evidencing remediation, you may consider disclosing the caution.
 However, there is no obligation upon you to do so, and the GMC cannot advise you to do so.
 As such, you may wish to seek independent legal advice.

-The Rehabilitation of Offenders (Exceptions) (Amendment) Order (Northern Ireland) Order 2014/27 amended the Rehabilitation of Offenders (Exceptions) Order (Northern Ireland) 1979 (‘the Exceptions Order 1979’) so as to make certain convictions protected.
+The Rehabilitation of Offenders (Exceptions) Order (Northern Ireland) 1979 ('the Exceptions Order 1979') as amended makes certain convictions protected.

 Under Northern Irish law, a protected conviction is defined as:

 - one given for an offence other than those listed in Article 1A(4) of the Exceptions Order 1979; and

 - the offence did not result in a custodial sentence

 - if the person was aged 18 or over at the time of conviction, 11 years have passed

 - if the person was aged 18 or under at the time of conviction five and a half years have passed.